yukikokurashima/SQL-Exercise/Hackerrank/README.md

 # SQL-Exercise
-A collection of my SQL practices
+A collection of Hackerrank my SQL practices